erika-sm/Bliss/README.md

 - Create playlists of top items directly in the app and have it automatically added to your Spotify account.
 - Integrated music player that plays music directly from Spotify for all displayed tracks or artists.
 - Quickly view lyrics for displayed tracks with the tap of a button.
 - Algorithm which maps through individual track audio features and converts numerical values to colorful orbs, giving the user a way to visualize song types without having to listen to them.
+View Utils.js and Orb.js for code related to this.
 - Generate hyper-personalized recommendations based on specific musical features (i.e. tempo, danceability, energy).
 - Optional social media platform that lets users interact based on their current favorite songs and/or artists.
 - Ability to delete social media account while still retaining the ability to use all other features of Bliss.